Cooking On The Ranch

 Add some fennel fronds for garnish and you’ve got a dramatic and delicious side dish.
 I hope you give this recipe a try, especially if you’re looking for that perfect paella side dish, or Spanish side dishes.
 It’s simply a great salad to go with paella.

-More Great Salad Recipes:
+Explore More Side Dish Salad Recipes:

 • Peach salad with butter leaf lettuce, cheese, cherry tomatoes and pistachio dressing.